-- 3.2.1 The Council will normally issue driver licences for three years, unless the applicant requests one for a period of 1 year.
-However the Council will issue licences for a lesser period as it deems appropriate in the circumstances of the case. - 3.2.2 Any driver who allows their licence to expire for a period of six months or more must complete the full application process again.
+- 3.2.1 The Council will normally issue driver licences for three years, unless the applicant specifically requests a 1 year licence.
+However, the Council will issue licences for a lesser period as it deems appropriate in the circumstances of the case. - 3.2.2 Any driver who allows their licence to expire for a period of six months or more must complete the full application process again.